Use Microsoft 365 to send and receive emails in Mojo

 "Authenticated SMTP" error or timeout when sending emails

-- Security Defaults: If enabled in Azure AD (Entra ID), it blocks SMTP AUTH.
-Check at: entra.microsoft.com > Identity > Overview > Properties > Manage security defaults.
+- Security Defaults: if enabled in Azure AD (Entra ID), it blocks SMTP AUTH.
+Check at entra.microsoft.com > Identity > Overview > Properties > Manage security defaults.

-- Conditional Access policies: Policies blocking "Other clients" or legacy authentication may interfere.
+- Conditional Access policies: policies blocking "Other clients" or legacy authentication may interfere.
 Add the mailbox as an exclusion if needed.

 "You signed in as '...' but the mailbox is configured for '...'" error